deeper-cloud/support-site/src/content/questions/how-to-view-analytics.md

-# How to View Analytics Overview
+# How to view analytics overview

+For restaurant owners who want an overview of their business's current status and operations.

 ### Deeper BI's analytics are divided into two categories displayed on the upper-right side of the screen:
 - Overview